EBIvariation/vcf-validator/README.md

 ##### SQLite, CMake and automatic installation

 The automatic install requires CMake, SQLite3 and wget to be installed before running the script (as ODB and zlib require them to be installed).
-In order to set up the environment to compile the dependencies, first you need to run `brew install cmake ninja boost sqlite3`.
+In order to set up the environment to compile the dependencies, first you need to run `brew install cmake boost sqlite3`.

 Now you can easily install the ODB ORM and compression libraries just by running `./install_dependencies.sh osx`.
 You may run `./install_dependencies.sh --help` for usage instructions.